drdonv/FRC-RTD/README.rst

 FRC Made Easy
 =======================================

-A site made by @drdonv and @cartha353 to help make programming with FRC easier to get into.
+A site made by @drdonv to help make programming with FRC components easier to get into.